jorenvermeersch/vic-android/README.md

 ## Pre-commit Hook

-Before you can commit and push, changes, run the following command:
+Before you can commit and push changes, run the following command:

 ```
 ./gradlew installGitHook